newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/post.md

 At New Atoms, we don't work as individuals with specific tasks, but rather as a team in which every team member contributes small iterations to the whole.
 This enables us to work from our strengths instead of from necessity.

 This is called *agile* working and is mainly used in software engineering.
-Simply stated, *agile* teams work on projects that aims to achieve a specific goal.
+Simply stated, *agile* teams work on projects that aim to achieve a specific goal.
 This goal is broken up into smaller tasks that can be fulfilled by individual team members.
 This way, every team member can choose tasks that suit their own strengths and experiences and execute them in the way they think best serves the larger goal.
 By enabling team members to work on a project in the way they see fit, solutions emerge that not one individual could ever expect, enabling you to go beyond conventions into newer and more fruitful territories.

 <img src="https://upload.wikimedia.org/wikipedia/commons/2/2f/Catalunya_test_2011_-_36.jpg" width=100% />